billdonner/sparky/README.md

 #  Sparky - Build ChatGPT prompts from templates and paramaters

-Freeport.Software - for internal use only 0.0.1ß
+Freeport.Software - for internal use only 0.1.3
+now supports --unique

 ```
 OVERVIEW: Generate Many Outputs From One Template and A CSV File of Parameters